Are you wondering which bank to pick to handle all your financial needs?

 - Equipment financing

 They are truly equipped to help you build your business, working in industries like franchise, industrial, material handling, office imaging, technology and more.
 They have even been awarded the FinTech Breakthrough Award for Best Small Business Lending Solution and awarded ELFA’s Operations and Technology Excellent Award.

 For busy entrepreneurs on the go, who need personal and business banking, CIT Bank seems to be an excellent choice.

 Ally Bank is very consumer-friendly.
 They offer a huge suite of consumer banking products, like interest checking and personal credit cards, far outweighing CIT Bank however, they offer very few business products.
 This means Ally Bank customers are mostly those who are in need of personal banking.
 This customer base may not be associated with a business and are looking for products that will help them maintain, save, and invest.

 Both banks offer tons of tools, resources, and calculators on their site, to help customers make an informed decision and get a better picture of their financial health.
 They are industry leaders and offer some great options on both sides.

-If you are looking for a financial institution for your personal and/or business banking needs, you can’t go wrong with either bank.
+If you are looking for a financial institution for your personal and/or business banking needs, you can’t go wrong with either non traditional bank.
 We hope this comparison has proven helpful to you.
 Are you a CIT Bank or Ally Bank customer?
 Share your thoughts about your bank down below in comments.
 We’d love to hear from.